 In addition to promoting positive mental health benefits like increased focus, concentration and feeling less worried, practicing pranayama can help optimise your yoga for digestion and gut health.

 Inhale deeply through both nostrils.
 Then exhale slowly through both nostrils while keeping airways clear until they feel completely opened up again.

 Repeat the process throughout your practice, as you move through the poses.

 Does yoga after eating help digestion?

-Yoga is a great way to relax, relieve stress, and improve digestion—which means you'll feel better overall.
+Yoga is a great way to relax, relieve tension, and support digestion—which means you'll feel better overall.